Jamesyjpark/Jamesyjpark.github.io/index.md

 ### Submitted Manuscripts

+1. Wan-Ting Hsu, **James Y. Park**, Chien-Chang Lee., "Quantifying the risk of PPI therapy for stress ulcer prophylaxis among ICU patients requiring invasive mechanical ventilation."
+JAMA: The Journal of the American Medical Association (2020)
-1. Gabriel M. Lee, **James Y. Park** et al., “Use of calcium channel blockers and risk of active tuberculosis disease: a population-based analysis.”
+2. Gabriel M. Lee, **James Y. Park** et al., “Use of calcium channel blockers and risk of active tuberculosis disease: a population-based analysis.”
 Journal of Hypertension (2020)
-2. **James Y. Park**, Yu-Chiang Wang, Eric Tsou et al., “Use of Opioids and Outcomes of Pneumonia: Results from the US Nationwide Inpatient Sample.”
+3. **James Y. Park**, Yu-Chiang Wang, Eric Tsou et al., “Use of Opioids and Outcomes of Pneumonia: Results from the US Nationwide Inpatient Sample.”
 Chest (2020)

 ### Manuscripts in Preparation